Safest Teeth Whiteners

 Here are some of the best dental insurance plans for adult orthodontics:

 Delta Dental is the biggest dental coverage provider in the United States.

-This provider offers many plan choices with different levels of orthodontic coverage at a range of price points.
+This provider offers many plan choices with different levels of orthodontic coverage at various price points.
 There are plans for basic orthodontic coverage (at a low cost) to comprehensive coverage (at a higher cost).

 Depending on where you live, you may be able to sign up for Delta Dental on your state’s health insurance exchange or healthcare.gov.
 Whichever dental plan you sign up for will cover at least a portion of your orthodontic treatment.

 A major health and dental insurance company, Aetna was acquired by CVS in November 2018.
-CVS is a nationwide drug store chain, and it maintains Aetna under the CVS Health subsidiary.
+CVS is a nationwide drug store chain and maintains Aetna under the CVS Health subsidiary.

 Aetna offers discounts for orthodontics for less than 12 dollars per month.
 While not all dental plans provide orthodontics coverage, Aetna offers various discount plans that include orthodontics procedure coverage or discounts.

-American Family Life Assurance Company of Columbus, otherwise known as Aflac, provides dental insurance supplements with an optional rider for orthodontics.
-Supplemental coverage functions to work alongside another insurance policy.
-In this case, it is health insurance.
+American Family Life Assurance Company of Columbus, or Aflac, provides dental insurance supplements with an optional rider for orthodontics.

 However, policies and pricing are not available entirely online.
 You must fill out an online form or call Aflac for a quote, which is not ideal for many buyers.